 After recognizing that it needed to create a pipeline of high potential leaders, this international energy group wanted to commission a leadership development program that would equip its first-line managers with the four key behaviors it expects from its leaders: impact, involvement, inspiration and integrity.

 Following consultations with the group’s leaders and managers, we designed and delivered a practical program that would develop leadership skills and techniques that could be immediately applied in their workplace.

-The client wanted the program to lead to an externally-recognized qualification, as they wanted assurance that the participants were obtaining personal value from the learning.
+The client wanted the program to lead to an externally-recognized qualification, as they were keen to ensure that the participants obtained personal value from the learning.
 We therefore accredited the content to the Institute of Leadership and Management’s Certificate in Leadership and Management Skills Level 3.

 In the first year, 200 managers took part - from the UK, France, Italy and China - after being nominated by their line managers.
 Bringing the participants together for the learning created cross-cultural networking opportunities, which proved particularly valuable.
 The participants also worked in action-learning sets and undertook projects and an assignment on a real-world business challenge.

 The program succeeded in enhancing leadership behavior across the group.
 The participants learned how to influence and motivate others in the organization and they developed practical leadership skills as well as the confidence to apply these skills in the workplace.
 Evidence shows that they successfully introduced improvements in their teams as a direct result of their learning.
 They also improved their understanding of critical workplace issues.